 Protein and niacin in the diet

 Supplements of nicotinamide (niacinamide) or niacin (nicotinic acid)

 Avoiding sun exposure and sulfonamides

-People with Hartnup disease can reduce the number and severity of attacks by maintaining good nutrition and eating enough protein and supplementing their diet with niacinamide or niacin Niacin Deficiency Niacin deficiency (causing pellagra) is uncommon in developed countries.
-Many people with niacin deficiency also have deficiencies of protein, riboflavin (a B vitamin), and vitamin B6.
-A distinctive... read more (a B-complex vitamin very similar to niacinamide).
+People with Hartnup disease can reduce the number and severity of attacks by maintaining good nutrition and eating enough protein and supplementing their diet with niacinamide or niacin Niacin Deficiency Niacin deficiency (causing pellagra) is uncommon in countries with low rates of food insecurity.
+Many people with niacin deficiency also have deficiencies of protein, riboflavin (a B vitamin)... read more (a B-complex vitamin very similar to niacinamide).